MTrop/DoomTools/README.md

 	ant clean

-Note that the `deploy.dir`, `natives.windows.dir`, and `inno.setup.dir` properties are supplied above - it may be better to add local paths to your `build.properties` file for those.
+Note that the `deploy.dir`, `natives.windows.dir`, `inno.setup.dir`, and `embedded.jre.source.dir`
+properties are supplied above - it may be better to add local paths to your `build.properties` file for those.

 ### Other Stuff